What does Alistair Darling’s third Budget speech, the looming General Election and the country’s economic position mean for you?

 Budget announcements contain many fundamental taxation changes which will affect business and individuals for the years to come.
 We’ve summarised, in plain English, what changes are going to come about in the world of taxation.

-Having acknowledged that the country is emerging from deep, global recession and needing to provide a route to long term prosperity, the Government announced a number of new measures, some of which will take effect immediately, whilst others will be enacted by a Finance Bill in the next Parliament.
-Therefore the timing of the changes needs to be watched carefully after Election Day on May 6th.
+Having acknowledged that the country is emerging from deep, global recession and needing to provide a route to long term prosperity, the Government announced a number of new measures, some of which will take effect immediately, whilst others will be enacted by a Finance Billin the next Parliament.
+Therefore the timing of the changes needs to be watched carefully after May 6th – the General Election day.

 • The Entrepreneurs’ Relief limit will be doubled to £2 million for disposals on or after 6 April 2010.
 Gains qualifying for the relief are charged at an effective capital gains tax rate of 10%.